Snowflake Azure PrivateLink Implementation Runbook

 - 7. IP Addresses: define an address space (example: 10.0.0.0/16).

-3.3 Create required subnets
+3.3 Create Required Subnets

-3.3.1 Private Endpoint subnet (mandatory)
+3.3.1 Create Private Endpoint Subnet

-3.4 Create the Azure Private Endpoint to Snowflake (mandatory)
+3.4 Create Azure Private Endpoint

 After creation, capture the Private Endpoint private IP from the associated network interface.
 In this implementation, the Private Endpoint IP is 10.0.0.4 (example).

-3.5 Create Private DNS zone and link to VNet (mandatory)
+3.5 Create Private DNS Zone

 All hostnames returned by SYSTEM$GET_PRIVATELINK_CONFIG() that end with snowflakecomputing.com must resolve to the Private Endpoint IP in your VNet.
 Create A records in the Private DNS zone privatelink.snowflakecomputing.com pointing to 10.0.0.4 (your Private Endpoint IP).